cisagov/Malcolm/README.md

 * `filebeat` - code and configuration for the `filebeat` container which ingests Zeek logs and forwards them to the `logstash` container
 * `file-monitor` - code and configuration for the `file-monitor` container which can scan files extracted by Zeek
 * `file-upload` - code and configuration for the `upload` container which serves a web browser-based upload form for uploading PCAP files and Zeek logs, and which serves an SFTP share as an alternate method for upload
+* `freq-server` - code and configuration for the `freq` container used for calculating entropy of strings
 * `htadmin` - configuration for the `htadmin` user account management container
 * `kibana` - code and configuration for the `kibana` container for creating additional ad-hoc visualizations and dashboards beyond that which is provided by Moloch Viewer
 * `logstash` - code and configuration for the `logstash` container which parses Zeek logs and forwards them to the `elasticsearch` container